Sweet potatoes and baby leaf spinach are wonderful ingredients, whose flavors complement each other in this delicious dish.

 - Salt & Pepper to taste

-Place the new potatoes in a large saucepan, add 1/2 teaspoon salt, cover with cold water and cook till the potatoes are tender.
-Drain, peel and set aside
+Place the sweet potatoes in a large saucepan, add 1/2 teaspoon salt, cover with cold water, and cook till the potatoes are tender.
+Drain, peel, and set aside

-Heat the olive oil in a large frying pan, add the mustard seeds and when they start to pop, add onion, ginger and garlic.
-Saute until the onions are tender, add the chili powder, turmeric powder, and garam masala, saute for a minute.
+Heat the olive oil in a large frying pan, add the mustard seeds, and when they start to pop, add onion, ginger, and garlic.
+Saute until the onions are tender, add the chili powder, turmeric powder, and garam masala, and saute for a minute.

-Serve hot with warmed Naan bread or chipatis.
+Serve hot with warmed Naan bread or chapatis.

 There’s no one size fits all for what you should eat.
 If you would like to talk with me about what is the right diet for you, sign up for a complimentary consultation.
 Just click on the link to my online calendar to find a good time that works for you.